julieritz/Budget-Tracker/README.md

 ## Description
 Spending too much money and want a better way to stay on budget?
 Use Budget Tracker!

 This app keeps track of all deposits and withdrawals you make.
 Give them a name to help you remember what they were for, and total $ amount will automatically update.
-This app works online or offline for smooth transition when you don't have access to the internet.
+This app works online or offline for smooth transition when you don't have access to the internet using a Service Worker and Cache API.
 ## Table of Contents
 * [Installation](#installation)